jhielson/neurorobotics_simulation_Neuro4PD/README.md

 $ vim complete_test.launch
 ```

-4. In this launch file, replace the generic world directory with the one from NAO robot demo:
+4. In this launch file, replace the world directory with the one from NAO robot demo:

 ```
 <arg name="world" value="/usr/local/webots/projects/robots/softbank/nao/worlds/nao_demo.wbt"/>